steven-ellis/apac_rh_forum_19/docs/OpenShiftDemo.md

 * [Quarkus and Java](./Quarkus.md)
 * [Codeready Workspaces](./CodeReadyWorkspaces.md)

-Currently the deployment needs to be staged due to pod/container dependencies.
+Currently the deployment needs to be staged due to pod/container dependencies, and is dependent on a numer of [External Git Respositories](./ExternalGitRepos.md)

 The scripts make use of “watch” to keep an eye on the environment and you’ll have to occasionally press CTRL-C to continue.